yangdanny97/pathways-vis/README.md

 #### Danny Yang, Eric Sun, Sam Fuchs - CDS Insights

-visualization project of pathways through cornell CIS
+Interactive visualization of course progressions through cornell CIS, based on anonymized registrar data.
+Recommendation system for what courses to take + when to take them.

 # Repo Description